ifonsecaz/AWS/Module2_DynamoApp/README.md

 ---

+## DynamoDB and S3 setup

+Create a table in dynamo and set your partition key as chain, for example NoteID For the elements, content, title, fileURL and CreatedAt, use data type as String

+For the s3 bucket, give it a name, leave checked the option to block all public access, and enable version controlling

 ## IAM Policy for Lambda

 Create a role for Lambda functions with access to DynamoDB, S3, and CloudWatch Logs: